Parthian Empire: Origins and establishment

 Before Arsaces I founded the Arsacid dynasty, he was chieftain of the Parni, an ancient Central Asian tribe of Iranian peoples and one of several nomadic tribes within the confederation of the Dahae.
 The Parni most likely spoke an eastern Iranian language, in contrast to the northwestern Iranian language spoken at the time in Parthia.
 The latter was a northeastern province, first under the Achaemenid Empire, and then the Seleucid Empire.
 After conquering the region, the Parni adopted Parthian as the official court language, speaking it alongside Middle Persian, Aramaic, Greek, Babylonian, Sogdian and other languages in the multilingual territories they would conquer.
+Some academics debate the ethnic origins of Arsaces I, such as Hashem Kazemi and Mostafa Dehpahlavan, who argue that he was a Parthian native rather than a member of the invading Parni.
+(Note: Kazemi and Dehpahlavan, relying on archaeological findings and inferences from various textual primary sources, disagree with the ancient school of thought promoted by Apollodorus of Artemita and supported afterwards by Justin and Strabo that Arsaces I belonged to the invading Parni.
+They instead concur with Arrian, Cassius Dio, and Zosimus, who suggested a native Parthian origin for Arsaces I.)

 Why the Arsacid court retroactively chose 247 BC as the first year of the Arsacid era is uncertain.
 A. D. H. Bivar concludes that this was the year the Seleucids lost control of Parthia to Andragoras, the appointed satrap who rebelled against them.
 Hence, Arsaces I "backdated his regnal years" to the moment when Seleucid control over Parthia ceased.
 However, Vesta Sarkhosh Curtis asserts that this was simply the year Arsaces was made chief of the Parni tribe.
 Homa Katouzian and Gene Ralph Garthwaite claim it was the year Arsaces conquered Parthia and expelled the Seleucid authorities, yet Curtis and Maria Brosius state that Andragoras was not overthrown by the Arsacids until 238 BC.

 It is unclear who immediately succeeded Arsaces I. Bivar and Katouzian affirm that it was his brother Tiridates I of Parthia, who in turn was succeeded by his son Arsaces II of Parthia in 211 BC.
 Yet Curtis and Brosius state that Arsaces II was the immediate successor of Arsaces I, with Curtis claiming the succession took place in 211 BC, and Brosius in 217 BC.
 Bivar insists that 138 BC, the last regnal year of Mithridates I, is "the first precisely established regnal date of Parthian history."
 Due to these and other discrepancies, Bivar outlines two distinct royal chronologies accepted by historians.
 A fictitious claim was later made from the 2nd-century BC onwards by the Parthians, which represented them as descendants of the Achaemenid king of kings, Artaxerxes II of Persia.